Usunobun1/hair-price-calculator/README.md

-# hair-price-calculator
-An Experimantal project built using my knowledge of C# and a little bit of AI help 😭
+An experimental project built using my knowledge of C# and a little bit of AI help 😭

 # Hair Price Calculator – The Lace Artist UK

-This is a **mobile-responsive price calculator** built for The Lace Artist UK hair business.
+A **mobile-responsive price calculator** built for my small business.
 It helps clients calculate the total price of their wig order based on:

 - Wig length